 Kissing triggers the release of oxytocin, the bonding hormone that lowers stress levels, according to US research.
 So grab your loved one and pucker up underneath the mistletoe.

-Listening to music helps you unwind, says Platts Associate Editor Karen Ng, 35.
+Listening to music helps you unwind, says Karen Ng, senior correspondent at Metal Bulletin.
 “It’s the little things that sometimes make a big impact in combating stress and music is one of those.
 Whenever I’m feeling frazzled, I try to put on some classical music like Bach to calm me down and inject some much needed Zen back into my day.”

 Open up – smile at strangers and strike up conversations.
 A study from the US has found that acting like an extrovert can boost your happiness levels and reduce tension.
 So have a friendly chat to the bus driver or sales assistant.

 Prepare well for long flights, especially if you’re flying with an infant.
-Vanessa Tan, 33, who’s an educator and devoted mother-of-one, flew on a seven-hour flight to Tokyo recently with her husband and child.
-“For a fuss-free baby and worry-free parents, lifesaving items to pack include a milk bottle in hand, baby’s favourite toys, snacks, a pacifier and baby programmes loaded into an iPad.”
+Mother-of-two Vanessa Tan, in her 30s, shares, “For a fuss-free baby and worry-free parents, lifesaving items to pack include a milk bottle in hand, baby’s favourite toys, snacks, a pacifier and baby programmes loaded into an iPad.”

 Socialising soothes the soul.
 A good network support is essential, and one of the reasons stress is a bigger problem these days is that we tend to be more isolated.
 Being with friends helps you relax, but it also means you know you have people to turn to when things get difficult, which can take the edge off the pressure.
 When you do have problems, talking to a good friend can be a great way to find a solution.